YohanLB09/azure-vm-network-analysis-part4-network-protocols/README.md

-# Azure VM Network Analysis - Part 4 - Network Protocols Traffic Analysis
+# Azure VM Network Analysis - Part 4 - Network Protocols

 In this guided lab, we will analyze network traffic using Wireshark and PowerShell while experimenting with various network protocols, including SSH, DHCP, DNS, and RDP.